simioyin222/PROGRESS/README.md

 ## 1;02 pm (11:02 pm pst) completely forogot to mark into here fiinsihing off portfolio today , began the day by watching these videos like https://www.youtube.com/watch?v=ZA6j2PhXSUg to corproate emails from user inputs as well so been going through that gonna swithc pace into actaully adding the addiontal features so refer to this for updates https://github.com/simioyin222/React-Js-Portfolio
 ## 10:10 am cst (8:10pst) heading to library after morning scrum
 ## 12 : 55 pm cst (10:55 am pst ) just got to libaray was prepaping and setting everything up to head here now will begin linkdein learning certifications
+## 2:55 pm cst (12:55 pm pst) doing linkdein learning on intro to web design and develiopment